cmc-aau/hpc-docs/docs/storage.md

 When listing directories, it's common to use `ls -l` to list things vertically, however this will also request various other information like permissions, file size, owner, group, access time etc. This will burden the metadata servers, especially if used in loops in scripts on many files, so if you don't need all this extra information and just want to list the contents vertically instead of horizontally, just use `ls -1` instead and make that a habit.
 Likewise, don't use `stat` on many files if not neccessary.

 ### Obtaining the total size of folders
 To obtain the total disk space used of all files inside a folder it's common to use the `du -sh /some/folder` command.
-Doing this at a large folder is quite similar to a performing a [DDoS attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) on the Ceph storage cluster, so please never use `du` on folders, only on individual files.
+Doing this at a large folder is quite similar to performing a [DDoS attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) on the Ceph storage cluster, so please never use `du` on folders, only on individual files.
 It will likely never finish anyways if the folder contains many files.
-The best way to obtain the size of a folder is to instead obtain the information in the form of storage quota attributes directly from the Ceph metadata servers using the `storagequota` command as demonstrated below, which is both instant and will not cause any stress on the cluster:
+The best way to obtain the size of a folder is to instead obtain the information in the form of storage quota attributes directly from the Ceph metadata servers using the custom `storagequota` command as demonstrated below, which is both instant and will not cause any stress on the cluster:

 ```
 # home folder